 Haiti

-After a series of natural disasters and ongoing political and economic crises, Haiti’s health care system remains precarious.
+After a series of natural disasters and ongoing political and economic crises, Haiti’s health system remains precarious as instability continues to block access to care.

 Our work in Haiti